devops-ontap/LTRAPP3000/LTRAPP3000-AWS-Lab-Guide.md

 ==========
 - [] Before a vmanage node can be added to teh cluster, you must logon to the gui and set the
 - [] org name, and the vbond dns name as well as install the cert and cert chain
+- [] its only possible to add one node into the cluster at a time as each time you add a node the services restart and its the equivalent to a full restart
+- [] make sure you are not logged on via SSH to the vmanage nodes when you add them to the cluster